Modeling Approach

 General formulation of CISNET models that can handle the full range of intervention inputs.

-The following figure demonstrates a specific example in which the adenoma-carcinoma natural history sequence of colorectal cancer is modeled.
-Risk factors can modify the onset and progression rates of adenomas, screening detects (and potentially removes) pre-cancerous lesions and pre-clinical cancer, and treatment alters post-diagnosis survival rates.
+Figure 2 illustrates an exemplar natural history model of colorectal cancer that includes the progression from adenoma to carcinoma.
+Risk factors can modify the onset and progression rates of adenomas, screening can detect (and potentially remove) pre-cancerous lesions and pre-clinical cancer, and treatment can alter post-diagnosis survival rates.
 Flexible models of this type can be easily adapted to incorporate new technologies as they are developed.
+For example, when CT colonography (sometimes known as virtual colonoscopy) became a viable alternative to optical colonoscopy, CISNET models were adapted to evaluate this new technology.

 Colorectal Microsimulation